 - Blocks 97% of UV rays.

 - It’s a good value since you get 4 shades in two transparencies.

-	- It likely contains PVC.
+- Unclear if it contains PVC.

 - It may be too large for smaller vehicles.